germal/OpenCVB/README.md

 Python scripts are run in a separate address space when invoked by OpenCVB so Visual Studio’s Python debug environment is not available directly from OpenCVB.
-When a Python script fails in OpenCVB, it may be debugged in the separate PythonDebug project.
+When a Python script fails in OpenCVB, it may be debugged in the PythonDebug project.
 Here are the steps to debug Python:

--   Open VB_Classes\\Python\\PythonDebug.pyproj in Visual Studio.
+-   In OpenCVB, set the startup project as “PythonDebug”

--   Copy the failing Python script into the PythonDebug.py file, and run it.
+-   Include the failing Python script in the PythonDebug project

+-   Set the Python script that was just included as the “Startup File” in the PythonDebug Properties/General

-The Python script will be running in the same environment as if it were invoked from OpenCVB except the Python debugger will be active.
+Then running the PythonDebug project will test the Python script in the same environment as if it were invoked from OpenCVB except the Python debugger will be active and single-stepping through the script will be possible.

 All OpenCVB Python scripts can be debugged with the PythonDebug project including those that stream data from OpenCVB.
 For Python scripts requiring a